 Automatic Pet Treat/Food Dispenser you can schedule treats or give them manually to your pet no matter where you are.
 They usually work through an app that you have to download on your smartphone.
 Some are designed for dogs, some for cats, but most can be used for both.
 Furbo or WOPET are a couple of options.
 However, it is always best to choose what is right for you and your pet.

-Waymo started testing its autonomous ride share service without passengers in Phoenix this spring.
+Waymo started testing its Waymo One autonomous ride-share service without passengers in Phoenix this spring.
 They have also partnered with UPS in a pilot program to haul packages in the minivans.
 Alphabet Inc.’s autonomous vehicle unit also launched testing of autonomous Peterbilt trucks in Texas this fall and announced plans to make Dallas the center of those technology efforts.
-And urban air mobility(UAM) has expanded outside of Dubai’s flying taxis into other cities launching autonomous air vehicles.

 Space vs Earth Robotics

 Autonomous robotic systems are critical to assisting humans in space exploration with everything from ship and habitat maintenance to remote R&D. Scientists are developing machine learning components in aviation systems in order to improve perception and optimize control of space-based robots.
 There is plenty of technology exchange between what NASA or SpaceX uses in the sky and what we earthlings develop.
 The biggest difference is the way a robot operates in extreme temperatures or radiation, for example, and the materials used.
 The advances in space-robot technology have transferred most directly to deep-sea robots, where we may know less about than other planets.